teamreflex/fab-fetch/README.md

 Toggles whether or not to fetch the last 10 messages per artist (`true`), or just the last 10 messages across all artists in the app (`false`).

 ### `PAY_FOR_USER_IDS` (string)
 Provide a comma delimited string of user IDs to pay for.
-Defaults to `"4,7"` which is HaSeul and Kim Lip (as of 24/9/22).
+Defaults to `"85354"` which is Kim Lip (as of 11/02/2023).

 ### `VOICE_COMMENTS_ENABLED` (boolean)
 Saves voice comment audio files or not.
 These get placed in the `voice_comments/` folder, and is affected by the `MONTHLY_FOLDERS` option.